b00ng/zalo-group-photo-album/README.md

 3. The header displays the total photo count and the overall date range when timestamps are available.
 4. Timelines update automatically when you re-run clustering or rename clusters in the review gallery.

+#### Feature D: Group Existing Faces

+Use this when you already have cropped faces and `all_faces_data.json` from a previous run and only need to rebuild grouped photo folders.

+1. Open **Group Existing Faces** from the navigation bar.
+2. Enter the original photo directory and the faces cache directory (must contain `all_faces_data.json`).
+3. Optionally set a custom output folder name plus clustering similarity or minimum samples; leave blank to reuse the defaults (0.5 and 2).
+4. Click **"Group Faces"** to cluster the cached embeddings and copy the referenced photos into per-person subfolders under `output_albums/<chosen-or-generated-name>/`.

 ---

 ## Manual Verification Checklist